 [LUM#10] Are you polychronic or monochronic?

-Feeling like you'll never see the end of it, or that you don't have enough hours in the day?
-Tendency to disperse or, on the contrary, to focus?
-Marketing researcher Andréa Gourmelen deciphers the influence of our relationship with time on our daily behavior.
+Do you ever feel like you can't see the end of it or that there aren't enough hours in the day?
+Do you tend to get distracted or, on the contrary, to focus?
+What if we just learned to live at our own pace?
+Marketing researcher Andréa Gourmelen analyzes the influence of our relationship with time on our daily behaviors.

 A personality trait

-Andréa Gourmelen describes two typical personality profiles: the polychronic and the monochronic.
-"The first likes to do a thousand things at once, and is very efficient that way.
-The second will prefer to finish one thing before starting the next.
-There's no one method that's better than another, you just have to follow the one that suits you best.
+Andréa Gourmelen describes two typical personality profiles: polychronic and monochronic.
+"The first type likes to do a thousand things at once and is very efficient that way.
+The second type prefers to finish one thing before starting the next.
+Neither method is better than the other; you just have to follow the one that suits you best."

-Except that at a time when magazines, blogs and other coaches are all giving us their little tips on how to manage our time better, it's not so easy to decipher and respect our innermost nature.
-To carry out their studies and establish our profiles, marketers work with scales.
-Items are proposed to respondents, who are asked to answer according to their degree of support.
-"On a scale of 1, when they agree completely, to 5 when they disagree completely.
-For example: I prefer to work on several projects every day, rather than finish one and move on to the next", explains the researcher.
+Except that at a time when magazines, blogs, and other coaches are all offering their little tips on how to better manage our time, it's not so easy to understand and respect our true nature.
+To conduct their studies and establish our profiles, marketers work with scales.
+Respondents are given items to rate according to their level of agreement.
+"On a scale of 1, when they completely agree, to 5 when they completely disagree.
+For example: I prefer to work on several projects each day, rather than finishing one and then moving on to the next," explains the researcher.

 Time and consumption

-It's a relationship with time that modern society more readily questions in terms of task planning or productivity, but which ultimately conditions a large part of our behavior and modes of action, as the researcher explains: "Our relationship with time is individual, like a personality trait, but it's also multifaceted.
-It influences the way we shop, do sport, eat and use digital applications.
+A relationship with time that modern societies tend to question in terms of task planning or productivity, but which ultimately shapes much of our behavior and actions, as the researcher explains: "Our relationship with time is as individual as a personality trait, but it is also multifaceted.
+It influences how we shop, how we exercise, what we eat, and even how we use digital applications."

 Read also:

-Three years and some 700 questionnaires later, she has highlighted the relationship between volunteering and what she describes as "older people's relationship to the time remaining to them".
-A relationship with time and its acceleration, again perceived in a highly individual and subjective way.
-"For some, the awareness of death will plunge them into regret and nostalgia for all the things they haven't done, while for others it will boost them to do lots of things, because they feel they don't have much time left and want to make the most of it.
-It's all very personal," concludes the researcher.
+Three years and some 700 questionnaires later, she highlights the relationship between volunteering and what she describes as "the relationship to the time remaining to live among older people."
+A relationship to time and its acceleration that is again perceived in a very individual and subjective way.
+"For some, the awareness of death will plunge them into regret and nostalgia for all the things they haven't done, while for others it will spur them on to do lots of things because they feel they don't have much time left and want to make the most of it.
+It's really very personal," concludes the researcher.